EdOber-DA/VBA-challenge/README.md

 This is the VBA of Wall Street Homework Submission.

 Included in this repository are:
-* VBA Files that solve the homeworks assigmnets
+* VBA Files that solve the homeworks assignments
 * Screen Shots of the yearly tabs showing the solutions
 * An 'Other' file with a A backup copy of all of the screenshots in a word document